What is a subscription-based pricing model?

-A subscription-based pricing model is a payment structure that allows a customer or organization to purchase or subscribe to a vendor's IT services for a specific period of time for a set price.
+A subscription-based pricing model is a payment structure that allows a customer or organization to purchase or subscribe to a vendor's IT services for a specific period of time for an agreed upon set price.
 Subscribers typically commit to the services on a monthly or annual basis.

-Subscription-based pricing is increasingly being used for cloud computing.
-In a subscription-based model, cloud customers typically pay upfront, prior to receiving access to cloud services.
-Prices are often based on the subscription's length and a longer subscription often translates to a lower cost.
-Unlike pay-per-use or consumption-based pricing, however, a subscription-based model can cause customers to overpay for services.
+Subscription-based pricing is commonly used for cloud computing.
+In a subscription-based model, cloud customers pay upfront, prior to receiving access to cloud services.
+Prices are often based on the subscription's length.
+A longer subscription often translates to a lower cost.